WLAN-Pi/developers/style/WORKFLOW.md

 ## Versioning

-Each release requires versions to be updated in __two__ locations:
+Each release requires versions to be updated in two locations:

-1. debian changelog: `{repo}/debian/changelog` via `debchange`
+1. `debian/changelog` via `debchange`

-2. python package: `{repo}/wlanpi_app/__version__.py` via manual update.
+2. The Python package version file (e.g. `wlanpi_yourapp/__version__.py`) via manual update

 Please note that Python package versioning should follow PEP 440. https://www.python.org/dev/peps/pep-0440/

 Please note that the Debian package versioning does not strictly align with Python versioning.

 - Debian generally follows `<DebianPackageName>_<VersionNumber>-<DebianRevisionNumber>_<DebianArchitecture>.deb`.
 Package format also matters.
 Quilt vs native have differences.
 Native does not allow revision numbers (`1.0.0` instead of `1.0.0-1`).
 [More on quilt vs native here](https://wiki.debian.org/Projects/DebSrc3.0).

 ## Committing

 Before committing, please lint, format, and test your code.
 Remove trailing whitespace.
 Remove whitespace from blank lines.
-In other words, make your code neat and conform to the style of the repository you're proposing changes to.
+In other words, make your code neat and conform to the style of the repository you are proposing changes to.

 ### Linting and formatting

-We use `ruff` for linting and formatting.
-It replaces the previous set of tools (`autoflake`, `black`, `flake8`, `isort`, `mypy`).
+Ruff is the standard for new projects.
+Existing repos may still use the legacy toolchain (`autoflake`, `black`, `flake8`, `isort`) until they are updated.
+When touching an existing repo, migrate to ruff if it is practical to do so.

 Install and run via `tox`: